Ultimate guide to staying cool in Puget Sound region during the heat wave

 - Colman (Lincoln Park): 12 p.m. to 7 p.m. daily

-Community centers and malls
+Seattle community centers and malls

 - International District/Chinatown Community Center: 2 p.m. to 8 p.m.
 Sunday and Monday